Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 It’s typically about money and the way people demonstrate faith is by giving money (often referred to as seed gifts) to a faith healer in the name of Jesus.
 (This is certainly a bad thing, but why shouldn't it be televised?)

-Such practices are not only unbiblical (We will have to take his word for it, since he doesn't bother to tell us anything from the Bible itself about how healing works.
+Such practices are not only unbiblical (Why are they unbiblical?
+We will have to take his word for it, since he hasn't yet told us anything from the Bible about healing.)

 —they’re devilish schemes that must be exposed for what they are.
-(By taking them off T.V.?)
+(By doing what, taking them off T.V.?)

 People need the gospel—for without the gospel they will perish.
 Why focus on the health of the afflicted while ignoring the depravity of their soul?
 (False choice.
 Who does this?
 Examples?
 Quotes?
 Documentation?)